 REVIEWS AND ESSAYS

-We also welcome reviews of ghazal publications and essays on the topic of ghazals.
+We welcome reviews of ghazal publications and may accept essays on the topic of ghazals.

 CURRENT CHALLENGE ISSUE:

 How to submit to Challenge issues

 - Submit 1-4 ghazals inspired by the challenge prompt regardless of whether or not you have submitted to an upcoming regular issue.

 - Include the name of the challenge (and the word Submission) in the subject line of your email.

 - Please follow all other regular submission guidelines.

 - Feel free to include in your bio how you approached the Challenge prompt and what struck a chord with you (optional).

 - Ghazals which are not included in a particular challenge issue may still be published in a different issue.

 Until further notice, odd-numbered issues (i.e. every other month) will be Challenge issues, alternating with regular issues.